Classic Motorcycle Build

 Engine Mountings

-The unbolted cylinder was now taken off.
+The cylinder was now taken off, which lightened the motor considerably.

 motorcycle engine removal Norton